Spinning mixtures: nonreciprocity transfers chirality across scales in scalar densities: The model

-A second example consists of chemically active particles, reacting to gradients of solute concentration $c$ produced by other colloids of surface activity $\sigma_a$.
-As described in Appendix \ref{appendixA}, there are multiple ways for which chirality emerges, for instance when the response of the particle is not along the gradient of the chemical field but has a component at an angle to it (Fig.~\ref{fig:schematic}c) \cite{saha2019pairing}.
-This happens for spinning chemical colloids (Appendix \ref{appendixA}), but also when the active frequency is substituted by a non-linear passive response to solute gradients.
-The orientational degree of freedom of chemical colloids with a non-axisymmetric mobility surface distribution reads, \beq \bm p_a = \frac{1}{2 D_{ra}} [- v_a \bm \nabla \rho_a + ( \Omega_a \mathbb I - (\bar \Omega_a/3) \mathbb A ) \cdot \bm \nabla c \rho_a ] \eeq with $\Omega_a, \bar{\Omega}_a$ describing the alignment of the orientation to $\bm \nabla c$ coming from phoretic chemotactic interactions (see Appendix \ref{appendixA} for a detailed derivation).
+A second example consists of chemically active particles, responding to gradients of solute concentration $c$ produced by other colloids with surface activity $\sigma_a$.
+As described in Appendix \ref{sec:SpinningColloids},\ref{sec:ChiralChemotaxis}, there are multiple ways in which chirality shows itself.
+For instance when the chemotactic drift of the particle is not along the gradient of the chemical field but has a component perpendicular to it (Fig.~\ref{fig:schematic}(c)) \cite{saha2019pairing}.
+This lateral drift happens in two cases - for spinning chemical colloids, and also when the orientational response to the gradient is nonlinear creating the possibility that it aligns to solute gradients at a finite angle determined by its internal parameters.
+We refer to the second mechanism in Fig.~\ref{fig:schematic}(c) and as chiral chemotaxis.
+The orientational degree of freedom of chemical colloids with a non-axisymmetric mobility surface distribution reads, \beq \bm p_a = \frac{1}{2 D_{ra}} [- v_a \bm \nabla \rho_a + ( \Omega_a \mathbb I - \left (\bar \Omega_a/3 \right) \mathbb A ) \cdot \bm \nabla c \rho_a ] \eeq with $\Omega_a, \bar{\Omega}_a$ describing the alignment of the orientation to $\bm \nabla c$ coming from phoretic chemotactic interactions (see Appendix \ref{sec:ChiralChemotaxis} for a detailed derivation).
 Because of $c \sim \sigma_b \rho_b$, the last term produces a chiral current with $\mathcal G \simeq \bar{\Omega}_a \sigma_b \rho_b $ and $\mathcal G' = \rho_a$.
 These two examples illustrate that, regardless of the source of activity in a multispecies system, chiral currents inevitably emerge at quadratic order in gradients, as stated in Eq.~\eqref{eq:ChiralCurrent}.

-The rest of the paper is structured as follows.
-In Section~\ref{Sec:Phenomenology}, we will describe the dynamics exhibited by the model exploring the phase diagram in the $(\alpha, \beta)$ plane.
-We report two new phases that are formed due to the interplay of chirality and nonreciprocity : chiral phase separation, and a chiral disordered phase.
-Both the states are characterised by fluctuations that are quantified using statistical measures.
-In Section~\ref{Sec:LinearStability} we carry out a linear stability analysis of the traveling wave solutions that can be written down exactly, in order to provide a qualitative understanding of the roles of $\alpha$ and $\beta$.
-In Section~\ref{sec:PhaseSeparation} we explain how the phase separated state is created by the generation of an active Laplace pressure at the interface, and we describe the edge currents through interface equations.